-Advisors met with 7,877 seniors in the 2019-2020 school year (up from 6,942 the previous year) and had a total of 40,161 student interactions across all grades.
-More HISD graduates enrolled in postsecondary institutions in the year after high school in the Class of 2019 (6,241).
-This is an increase from the Class of 2018 (6,178).
+Advisors met with 6,530 seniors in the 2020-2021 school year and had over 19,000 advising sessions across all grades even though a large majority of the students were learning virtually.
+Just over 47 percent of HISD graduates enrolled in postsecondary institutions in the year after high school in the Class of 2020 (5,394).
+This is a decrease from the Class of 2019 (6,246), which was common across the country due to the impact of Covid-19.

-- Fifty-five percent of seniors who graduated in 2019 enrolled in college during the next school year (32 percent to 4-year and 23 percent to 2-year institutions). - For the Class of 2020, 75 percent of seniors applied to college.
-College and Career Readiness Advisors advised 68 percent of 2020 seniors.
-Of these, 86 percent applied to a college. - In the class of 2020, 524 SPED seniors were advised by a College and Career Readiness Advisor.
-Of those, 315 applied to college and 212 submitted a financial aid application. - Seniors in the class of 2020 who were advised by the College and Career Readiness team completed their FAFSA/TASFA at a 70 percent rate (63 percent for all seniors in the district for 2020). - Advising impact on college enrollment (class of 2019) - 55.7 percent of advised Hispanic students enrolled vs. 44.8 percent of not advised - 55.4 percent of advised African American students enrolled vs. 49.6 percent of those not advised - 31 percent of advised bottom quartile students (GPA<2.33) enrolled vs. 22.4 percent of those not advised - 53 percent of advised economically disadvantaged students enrolled vs. 34 percent of those not advised
+- Forty-seven percent of seniors who graduated in 2020 enrolled in college during the next school year (28 percent to 4-year and 18 percent to 2-year institutions). - For the Class of 2021, 72 percent of seniors applied to college.
+College and Career Readiness Advisors advised 54 percent of 2021 seniors.
+Of these, 83 percent applied to a college. - Seniors in the class of 2021 who were advised by the College and Career Readiness team completed their FAFSA/TASFA at a 67 percent rate (58 percent for all seniors in the district for 2021). - Advising impact on college enrollment (class of 2019) - 44 percent of advised Hispanic students enrolled vs. 33 percent of not advised - 47 percent of advised African American students enrolled vs. 41 percent of those not advised - 30 percent of advised students with a GPA below 3.0 enrolled vs. 17 percent of those not advised - 43 percent of advised economically disadvantaged students enrolled vs. 31 percent of those not advised

-More Students Participating in SAT Testing
+Students Participating in SAT Testing